Eutretauranosuchus: Discovery and history

-The holotype, Eutretauranosuchus delfsi, was discovered by Edwin Delfs in 1957 among remains recovered from the Morrison Formation in Canon City, Colorado.
+The holotype of Eutretauranosuchus delfsi was discovered by Edwin Delfs in 1957 among remains recovered from the Morrison Formation in Canon City, Colorado.
 It was first described in detail by Charles Mook in 1967.
 The fossil remains consisted of an almost-complete skull as well as some limb bones.

 The name Eutretauranosuchus was given by Delfs upon its discovery in reference to its "doubly pierced palate".
 The holotype specimen was named E. delfsi by Mook in tribute to Delfs.

 Mook found E. delfsi differs significantly from previously described Mesosuchian crocodiles.
 This specimen was deemed part of a new species because of its extremely elongated internal narial aperture, which was notably longer than those of previously described specimens of similar size.
 Mook also described an additional, smaller opening located anterior to the internal nares, divided by the palatine processes, which was hypothesized to have entered the narial passage.
 According to Mook, these features were an indication of a wide-ranged specialization among Goniopholididae and indicated the described specimen is a holotype for a new genus.

 Recent findings suggest that Mook's original description of an additional nasal opening was incorrect and that this opening was part of an elongated choana that is extremely constricted medially by the expansion of the palatines, giving the illusion of a separate anteriorly located opening due to its hourglass-shape—as is commonly described in other E. delfsi, Amphicotylus lucasii and A. gilmorei specimens.